Merge Sort Algorithm

 Merging algorithm steps

 We allocate two extra arrays of size equal to the size of left and right sorted parts i.e. size of left sorted part = mid - l + 1, size of right sorted part = r - mid.
 After this, we copy left and right sorted parts of A[] into extra arrays.
-Note: We include the value at the mid-index in the left part.
+Note: We are including the value at mid-index in the left part.

 int n1 = mid - l + 1